Education

 Prerequisites

-Admission to education preparation program and EDUC 382 A course
+Admission to education preparation program and successful completion of EDUC 382.

 EDUC 434 : Classroom Assessment